pdf-raku/PDF-Tags-raku/docs/index.md

 my $figure = $doc.Figure: $gfx, $img, :position[50, 70], :Alt("A light-bulb");
 ```

-An [PDF::XObject::Form](https://pdf-raku.github.io/PDF-Class-raku/PDF/XObject/Form) may be associated with a marked content
+A [PDF::XObject::Form](https://pdf-raku.github.io/PDF-Class-raku/PDF/XObject/Form) may be associated with a document fragment.
+The
-sub-tree.
-This is achieved by marking the form against a document fragment, then calling `do` to repeatably
-render the form, while inserting the fragment, as demonstrated below:
+form can then be rendered, and the fragment inserted into the document, by repeatedly calling `do` on the fragment, as demonstrated below:

 ```raku
 use PDF::Tags;
 use PDF::Tags::Elem;
 use PDF::Class;